-- Create an anonymous investigation that you can quickly run.
-Optionally, you can save the investigation later. - Create a named investigation and save it at the time of creation for later reuse. - Duplicate an existing investigation that is similar to the investigation that you want to create. - Save or edit a drill-down or a one-click investigation from its list of results.
+- Create a quick investigation to run it immediately.
+Optionally, save the investigation later. - Create a named investigation and save it at the time of creation for later reuse. - Duplicate an existing investigation that is similar to the investigation that you want to create. - Save or edit a drill-down or a one-click investigation from its list of results.

-Creating an anonymous investigation
+Creating a quick investigation

-To create an anonymous investigation in the Finder:
+To create a quick (unnamed) investigation in the Finder: